-Pulsed Electro-Magnetic Field Therapy, or PEMF, is not a new thing.
+PEMF, Pulsed Electro-Magnetic Field Therapy, is not a new invention.
 People started experimenting with using electrical currents on various conditions as far back as the 1700s, but it wasn’t until the 1950s that scientists seriously started researching electricity’s bone-healing properties.
-PEMF treatment on fractures in people begun in the 1970s – today, it is approved by the FDA and is being used by Orthopedic doctors, chiropractors, veterinary surgeons, Olympic team members (both human and animal) all over the world, to name a few.
+PEMF treatment on fractures in people begun in the 1970s, and today, it is approved by the FDA and is being used by Orthopedic doctors, chiropractors, veterinary surgeons, Olympic team members (both human and animal) all over the world.

 I recently read a very interesting study where the researchers had treated the non-dominant arm of osteoporosis-prone women with PEMF daily for 12 weeks.
 At the end if the trial, they found that bone density had increased, not only in the treated arm, but in the other one as well!

 To dig a bit deeper, we need to talk about ATP.
 At the center of each cell (in all living things) is a large number of intricate molecules called ATP (adenosine triphosphate) that continuously generate energy.
 No living organism can exist without them, and a steady supply of ATP is so important that a poison that attacks any of the proteins used in ATP production kills an organism in minutes.

 The cells use ATP for many functions such as moving substances across cell membranes, providing energy to the heart and skeletal muscles (for blood circulation and body movement), and supplying the energy needed for muscle contraction.
 An average adult male has around one hundred trillion cells, and each of those contain about one billion ATP molecules.
 The energy created by APT is only enough for a few minutes, which means these little molecules must work very hard to keep the body going.